Fr. 68.30

 Read more

 Informationen zum Autor Ayo A. Coly is an associate professor of comparative literature and African studies at Dartmouth College.
 She is the author of The Pull of Postcolonial Nationhood: Gender and Migration in Francophone African Literatures.
 Klappentext Ayo A. Coly is an associate professor of comparative literature and African studies at Dartmouth College.
-She is the author of¿The Pull of Postcolonial Nationhood: Gender and Migration in Francophone African Literatures. ¿ ¿ Zusammenfassung Postcolonial Hauntologies is an interdisciplinary analysis of critical, literary, visual, and performance texts by women from different parts of Africa.
-Ayo A. Coly employs the concepts of “hauntology” and “ghostly matters” to examine postcolonial silences surrounding the African female body as well as female sexuality in the art of African women.
+She is the author of¿The Pull of Postcolonial Nationhood: Gender and Migration in Francophone African Literatures. ¿ ¿ Zusammenfassung Employs the concept of “hauntology” and “ghostly matters” to formulate an explicative framework in which to examine postcolonial silences surrounding the African female body as well as a theoretical framework for discerning the elusive and cautious presences of female sexuality in the texts of African women.
 Inhaltsverzeichnis List of Illustrations Acknowledgments Introduction 1.
 The African Female Body: From Colonial Inscription to Postcolonial Conscription 2.
 Haunted Silences: African Feminist Criticism and the Specter of Sarah Baartman 3.
 Spectral Female Sexualities: The Politics of Sexual Pleasure in Women’s Literatures 4.
 Subversive and Pedagogical Hauntologies: The Unclothed Female Body in Visual and Performance Arts 5.
 Laying Specters to Rest?
 On Bringing Sarah Baartman Home Conclusion Notes References Index

 Customer reviews